flancian/garden/lightning talks.md

 [[sami husseni]] freeic.org (in chat)

 Descriptions of intention.
-Intentions being indep
+Intentions being independently evaluated by a 'robot critic'.
+Integrated functional testing in the network. [[annotated intentions]].